 On June 25, 2013, the Supreme Court struck down Section 4(b) of the Act as unconstitutional because the coverage formula is "based on 40 year-old facts having no logical relationship to the present day" and thus unresponsive to current conditions.
 The Court did not strike down Section 5, but without Section 4(b), no jurisdiction will be subject to Section 5 pre-clearance unless Congress enacts a new coverage formula.
-The 2016, 2018 and 2020 American national elections are reflecting the strength of the 1965 voting rights act.
+In the face of voter suppression, the 2016, 2018 and 2020 American national elections are reflecting the strength of the 1965 voting rights act.

 Library of Congress